 TT SCOREBOARD FINDS NEW HOME - REPLACEMENT CONFIRMED

-The Isle of Man Government Department for Enterprise, as promoters of the Isle of Man TT Races, has confirmed that the TT Scoreboard is to be dismantled and replaced following a consultation process.
+The Isle of Man Government Department for Enterprise has confirmed that the TT Scoreboard is to be dismantled and replaced following a consultation.

 The Department for Enterprise recognises that the Grandstand Scoreboard that is used for the TT Races, the Classic TT Races and Manx Grand Prix is an iconic and unique piece of TT history.

 In 2018, the Department for Enterprise assessed the long-term future of the structure of the scoreboard with an independent structural and electrical survey.
 The surveys and subsequent improvement works had guaranteed that the structure was suitable and viable for use up until the end of the 2020 racing season.

 The Department for Enterprise subsequently ran a public consultation to identify the longer-term options for the design of a replacement Scoreboard structure which concluded on 31st January 2020.
 In this consultation, the Department invited feedback on the look, feel and operation of a replacement Grandstand Scoreboard to inform its decision on the next steps to take.